Leader Standard Work

 More than just a template

-Systems2win provides systems for the leaders within a large organization to:
+Your Leader Standard Work template provides a system for the leaders within your organization to:

 - Personalize their own standard work — with all the power, flexibility, and familiarity of Microsoft Excel